 The actions required are not something that anyone can do alone, they must be collective.
-That’s why WWF and Anheuser-Busch InBev (AB InBev), the world’s leading brewer, have joined forces to address critical water challenges and drive measurable impact in high-risk watersheds.
+That’s why WWF and Anheuser-Busch InBev (AB InBev), have joined forces to address critical water challenges and drive measurable impact in high-risk watersheds.

 Our collaboration has a long history.
 As early as 2009 we began working with SABMiller, pioneers in the practice of ‘water footprinting’, measuring the amount of water used in making beer.
 Together we explored ways to mitigate water risks facing businesses, communities and ecosystems through both direct supply chain and collective action.
 In 2018, following the combination of AB InBev and SABMiller, we entered into a new phase of the partnership to work with AB InBev to tackle water security in five high-risk landscapes.